dhorsley/za/docs/handbook/handbook_1.2.1.md

 ## 3. The REPL

-The REPL is a first-class workflow tool designed for rapid prototyping, data exploration, and system inspection.
-Unlike simple command interpreters, Za's REPL maintains full state between commands, allowing you to build up complex solutions incrementally.
+The REPL is a workflow tool designed for prototyping, data exploration and system inspection.

+You can use it as a shell, if desired, but this is not the intent of this interactive mode.

 ### 3.1 REPL Overview